 Which COVID-19 vaccine should I recommend to my patients?

 AAP recommends using COVID-19 vaccines that are approved through an Emergency Use Authorization (EUA) or Biologics License Application (BLA), recommended by CDC, and appropriate for your patients’ age and health status.
+For mRNA vaccines, only bivalent products should be administered.
 Pediatricians should administer whichever formulation is available in their communities to achieve the highest vaccination coverage.

 Children and adolescents 6 months of age and older who do not have contraindications should be vaccinated to protect them against COVID-19 as soon as possible.
 COVID-19 vaccines are life-saving.
 Delaying immunization leaves an individual vulnerable to infection for a longer period of time, placing them at greater risk of serious illness and death.
 AAP also supports coadministration of COVID-19 vaccines with other vaccines on the immunization schedule.
 See AAP policy.

-In general, the size of the dose a child gets is based on how old they are on the day that they get the COVID shot.
-However, there are a few things to know about the COVID vaccine for kids who are crossing between age groups.
+In general, the vaccine product and size of the dose a child gets is based on how old they are on the day that they get the COVID shot.
+There are some exceptions, however.

-A child turning from age 4 years to 5 years between Pfizer primary series doses should receive one the following two options:
+A child turning from age 4 years to 5 years between Pfizer doses should receive all three doses with Pfizer maroon cap vials (for those ages 6 months – 4 years).

 Additional Resources: